henny-mahuvagara/UrbanKala-Ecommerce-Website/README.md

-# 🛍️ UrbanKala - E-commerce Website
+# 🛍️ UrbanKala

-UrbanKala is a modern e-commerce platform designed to showcase and sell handmade and customized products.
-It provides a seamless shopping experience for users and a powerful admin panel for product and order management.
+UrbanKala is an e-commerce project I built to explore how a real online store works — from managing products to handling user interactions.

+The idea behind this project was to create a platform for handmade/custom products, where users can browse items and admins can manage the store easily.

 ---

-## 🚀 Tech Stack
+## 💻 Tech Used

-**Frontend:**
-- Angular
+- Angular (Frontend)
-- HTML, CSS
-- Tailwind CSS
+- HTML, CSS, Tailwind

-**Backend / Database:**
-- Firebase
+- Firebase (Database & Backend)

 ---

-## ✨ Features
+## 🚀 What This Project Can Do

-### 👤 User Side
+### User Side
-- 🛒 Add to Cart functionality
-- 🔍 Browse and view products
+- Browse products
-- 📄 Product details page
+- View product details
-- 👤 User registration & login
-- 🧾 Order management (basic)
+- Add items to cart
+- Register / Login

-### 🛠️ Admin Side
+### Admin Side
-- 📦 Product management (Add / Update / Delete)
+- Add / update / delete products
-- 📊 Dashboard overview
-- 🧑‍💼 Admin control panel
+- Manage product listings
+- Control what appears on the store

 ---

-## 📂 Project Structure
+## 📁 Project Structure